1. Title: Awards of council terms of reference policy

 A quorum for a Committee meeting shall consist of a voting majority of the current members of the Committee.

-The Chair of Council shall act as the Chair of the Awards Committee.
+The Chair of the RACGP Board shall act as the Chair of the Awards Committee.

-The Awards Committee will report to the Council on its adherence to the rules and nomination criteria relating to College awards and the proceedings of meetings will be recorded in minutes.
+The Awards Committee will report to the RACGP Board on its adherence to the rules and nomination criteria relating to College awards and the proceedings of meetings will be recorded in minutes.

 4.7.1 Reporting structures

-The recommendations of the Awards Committee will be submitted to Council by the Chair of Council.
+The recommendations of the Awards Committee will be submitted to the RACGP Board by the Chair of the RACGP Board.

 4.8 Relationship to Strategic Objectives